 (iii) may have the consequence of unfairly disadvantaging another party to the dispute.

+(6) Despite the provisions of this Rule, but subject to the provisions of sub-rule (1)(f), the commissioner may, on application brought in accordance with rule 31, allow a person not contemplated in sub-rule (1) to represent a party at arbitration proceedings before the commission, after considering -

+(a) whether it is unreasonable to expect the applicant party to deal with the dispute without representation, after considering the factors set out in sub-rule 1(c)(ii)(a) to (d);

+(b) the reason why a person contemplated in Rule 25(1)(b) cannot represent the applicant party, which includes affordability, if applicable;

+(c) the ability of the proposed representative to meaningfully represent the applicant;

+(d) whether the proposed representative is subject to the oversight and discipline of a professional or statutory body;

+(e) whether the proposed representative will contribute to the fairness of the proceedings and the expeditious resolution of the dispute;

+(f) prejudice to the other party; and

+(g) any other relevant factors.

-Rule26 How to join or substitute parties to proceedings
+26 How to join or substitute parties to proceedings

-(1) The Commission or a commissioner may, at any stage prior to the conclusion of an arbitration hearing, join any number of persons as parties in proceedings if their right to relief depends on substantially the same question of law or fact.
+(1) The Commission or a commissioner may, at any stage prior to the conclusion of an arbitration or hearing, make an order joining any number of persons as parties in the proceedings if:

+(a) The right of the referring party to relief depends on substantially the same question of law or fact, which, if a dispute were to be referred separately against the person sought to be joined, it would arise in a separate claim;

-(2) A commissioner may make an order joining any person as a party in the proceedings if the party to be joined has a substantial interest in the subject matter of the proceedings.
+(b) the party to be joined has a substantial interest in the subject matter of the proceedings; or

+(c) the party to be joined may be prejudicially affected by the outcome of the proceedings.

-(3) A commissioner may make an order in terms of sub-rule (2)—
+(2) A Commission or commissioner may make an order in terms of sub-rule (1)-

-(a) of its own accord;
+(a) on its own accord;

 (b) on application by a party; or